JCBeldo/music_player/notes.md

   Strings are compared lexicographically which means they are compared character by character.
 For example, "Apples" is less than "Bananas" because "A" comes before "B" in the alphabet.

   The reason why this example is returning numbers is because the sort() method is expecting a number to be returned.
 If you return a negative number, the first item is sorted before the second item.

+- The find() method retrieves the first element within an array that fulfills the conditions specified in the provided callback function.
+If no element satisfies the condition, the method returns undefined.